HL7/US-Core/input/pagecontent/clinical-notes.md

 The standard FHIR [search] API retrieves clinical notes and reports.
 In this guide, the US Core [CapabilityStatement] and the *Quick Start* sections for the US Core Clinical Notes and Diagnostic Report and US Core DocumentReference Profiles define the required search parameters and describe how they are used.

-Common client search scenarios include:
+Common Client search scenarios include:

-1. A client interested in all Radiology reports can use the following query:
+1. A Client interested in all Radiology reports can use the following query:

    `GET [base]/DiagnosticReport?patient=[id]&category=http://loinc.org|LP29684-5`

-1. A client interested in all Clinical Notes can use the following query:
+1. A Client interested in all Clinical Notes can use the following query:

    `GET [base]/DocumentReference?patient=[id]&category=clinical-note`

-1. A client interested in all Discharge Summary Notes can use the following query:
+1. A Client interested in all Discharge Summary Notes can use the following query:

   `GET [base]/DocumentReference?patient=[id]&type=http://loinc.org|18842-5`